aod6060/elemental_infusion/README.md

 constantly testing this using the forge developer kit (whatever you call it) for both client and server side.
 So I'll probably find it and fix right then and there.
 If its exteemly serious I'll get to it.
 It won't be instantly.
 Please be patient.

+## Branch 1.8.9
+I've decided to put 1.8.9 in its own branch so do editing to it separatly.
+Because of a possible 1.9 update over the horizon this could mean that I will add a new branch when I'm done with the current 1.8.9 branch.